Literature, Theory, Cultural Studies: A New Program at Purdue!

 LTC is home to the largest number of faculty in the English department, offers an unmatched diversity of course offerings, and perhaps there is no better testament to our historical and methodological breadth than the fact that we are proud to host the top-ranked but otherwise highly different journals MFS Modern Fiction Studies and Arthuriana.

-This new program will matriculate in 2018-2019, but changes have begun to roll out as of Fall 2017.
-Please note: existing students (as well as incoming Fall 2017 students) are not affected by these changes and can consult their advising professors or Professor Powell with any questions.
+Please note: students who matriculated in Fall 2017 and earlier are not affected by these changes and can consult their advising professors or Professor Powell with any questions.

 Within LTC program, students specialize in any of four main areas, while acquiring breadth in all of them: